 Under Title VII of the Civil Rights Act of 1964 and the Idaho Human Rights Act, it is unlawful to harass a person because of their sex.
 Harassment can include unwanted sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
-Harassment does not have to be sexual in nature, however, and can include offensive remarks about a person’s sex.
+Sexual harassment does not have to be sexual in nature as it also includes offensive remarks about a person’s sex.
 For example, sexual harassment can include making offensive comments about women in general.

 Both the victim and harasser can be either a woman or a man, and the victim and harasser can be the same sex.